tauri-apps/tauri-docs/docs/guides/building/windows.md

 | Fixed version         |                              | ~180MB               |

 :::note
-On Windows 10 (since June 27, 2022) and Windows 11, the Webview2 runtime is distributed as part of the operating system.
+On Windows 10 (April 2018 release or later) and Windows 11, the Webview2 runtime is distributed as part of the operating system.
 :::

 ### Embedding the Webview2 Bootstrapper